gundotio/worf/README.md

 Validation handling can be found in `worf.validators`.

-The basics come from `ValidationMixin` which `AbstractBaseAPI` inherits from, it performs some coercion on `self.bundle`, potentially resulting in a different bundle than what was originally passed to the view.
+The basics come from `ValidateFields` which `AbstractBaseAPI` inherits from, it performs some coercion on `self.bundle`, potentially resulting in a different bundle than what was originally passed to the view.